svermeulen/vim-subversive/README.md

 nmap <leader>crr <plug>(SubversiveSubstituteWordRangeConfirm)
 ```

-These work the same as the `<leader>r` maps above except will step through each replacement one by one.
+These work the same as the `<leader>s` maps above except will step through each replacement one by one.

 ## Questions